vatslarai/Microsoft_capstone_project/README.md

 All the datasets has been provided by the certificate program.

-# Tools
+### Tools

-﻿﻿Excel - Data Cleaning
+- ﻿﻿Excel - Data Cleaning
-﻿﻿PowerBI - Data Analysis and Report creation
+- PowerBI - Data Analysis and Report creation

 ### Data Cleaning/Preparation